BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 08/10/2023
 ---
 Today we had no free time at all 😱.
 At 7 a.m. we had a meeting with the carpenter.
 Later we took our cousin and his wife - Daniel and Ania - to the construction site.
 Later, I worked on a construction site with my dad...
 Then we went to a singing rehearsal and a youth meeting.
 At the end of the day my head was pounding 🤯🤯.

+09/10/2023
+---
+Nice, quiet Sunday 😇.
+We attended both services, and also hosted some guests and hosted each other for a while 😁.

+10/10/2023
+---
+Monday was quiet.
+We finished at reasonable hours, went to the construction site, went for a walk and had the evening free 🥰.

+11/10/2023
+---
+I forgot to brag - on Monday I managed to bench press 100 kg 🙃!

+12/10/2023
+---
+In the evening, Damian came over and we sat and talked until midnight 😅.

+13/10/2023
+---
+Thursday.
+Work, construction for a while and then an evening service and the whole day flew by 😀.

+14/10/2023
+---
+Tonight we invited Kamil, Iza and their children.
+We made pizza and then sat and talked - we had a good time 😉.

+15/10/2023
+---
+Saturday, as always, was very busy 😆.
+We came home at 9 p.m. and could eat and go to sleep 🤣.